 CLOSER’s presence at the IASSIST 2023

-The CLOSER Discovery team will be involved in a panel discussion and will run a training presentation at this year’s IASSIST conference.
+The CLOSER Discovery team were involved in a panel discussion and ran a training presentation at the conference.
 Further details can be found below:

 Metadata Provider Perspectives on Longitudinal Data Harmonisation

 Data harmonisation allows data collected by different studies or at different time periods to be more similar and comparable.
 Whether this is done retrospectively or prospectively the data for a particular harmonisation will often be constrained by the specifics of the research question.

 Data providers, or metadata providers have a wider role in assisting a large number of potential users of the data, to discover data items which are or could potentially be comparable in a range of unspecified scenarios.
 Such an undertaking requires a shift in perspective from “harmonised data” to “harmonisable data” and constructing a generic framework to enable that to be carried out in a sustainable and scalable way.

 The panel discussion brought together the experiences of a number of data and metadata providers and a software provider currently working to create such discoverable resources.